 While landing a new job can be exciting, it can also be stressful.
 Adjusting to new routines, protocols, and policies may feel exhausting and hard to deal with.
 Also, familiarizing yourself with new colleagues with different expectations can be challenging.

-The U.S. Bureau of Labor Statistics reports that 1.2% of American workers were fired in March 2023.
+According to the U.S. Bureau of Labor Statistics, the layoffs and discharges rate — which includes firings, layoffs, and other involuntary separations — was 1.2% of the workforce in March 2026.
 Losing a job is hard to deal with and often results in stress and anxiety.
 It doesn’t only affect your finances but also may influence how you see yourself.
 Employment usually brings a sense of purpose and meaning; losing it through being let go can be difficult to cope with.

 Empty nest syndrome is a stressful transition affecting your mental health and overall well-being.
 While parents encourage and foster their children into adulthood, they develop mixed reactions that are hard to adjust to, affecting their daily life.
 While a child moving out of the home is often exciting, parents may develop sadness, anxiety, grief, or other challenges while adjusting.